edoelas/tfgBlog/_posts/2020-05-29-Image post-processing.md

 As you can see the two functions that deserve our attention is the colour reduction and the colour remapping ones.
 I don't know how I managed to create such a slow code.
 Each image takes 2.42s to be processed.

-The new approach will be based on the idea of instead of creating a function that will return us the colour reduced image it would be really clever to create a function that returns the reduced colour palette.
-Then we could use the colour remapping function to apply this reduced palette to the image and the new palette.
+The new approach will be based on the idea of instead of creating a function that will return us the colour reduced image we will create a function that returns the reduced colour palette.
+Then we could use the colour remapping function to apply this reduced palette to the image and after that the new palette.

 ## Colour reduction